Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

-# Understand the structure of exchange data
+# Explore Data and Relationships

 This tutorial will help you understand how the data is structured using assets and relationships, and the role of snapshots and revisions: